bayrakmustafa/codesigner-samples/README.md

           mkdir ${GITHUB_WORKSPACE}/artifacts
           mkdir ${GITHUB_WORKSPACE}/packages

-      # 4) Build a dotnet project or solution and all of its dependencies.
+      # 4) Build a maven project or solution and all of its dependencies.
       #    After it has been created jar file, copy to 'packages' folder for siging
       - name: Compile Java Library with Maven
         shell: bash